makerdao/mips/MIPX/MIP46.md

 ## Sentence Summary

-MIPX proposes the formalization of Parameter Proposal Groups.
+MIP46 proposes the formalization of Parameter Proposal Groups.
 These groups are tasked with evaluating information produced by contributors and domain teams and using this analysis to produce parameter change proposals for consideration by governance.

 ## Paragraph Summary

-MIPX proposes the formalization of Parameter Proposal Groups.
+MIP46 proposes the formalization of Parameter Proposal Groups.
 These groups are tasked with evaluating information produced by contributors and domain teams and using this analysis to produce parameter change proposals for consideration by governance.
 Parameter Proposal Groups can form organically without a governance vote and are expected to consistently produce parameter adjustment proposals which may be included in the weekly governance cycle by the Governance Facilitator(s).

 ## Component Summary

-**MIPXc1: Parameter Proposal Group Requirements**
+**MIP46c1: Parameter Proposal Group Requirements**

 Details the requirements for a group to be recognized as a Parameter Proposal Group under this MIP.

-**MIPXc2: Parameter Proposal Requirements**
+**MIP46c2: Parameter Proposal Requirements**

 Details the requirements that a Parameter Proposal must meet to be valid for inclusion in the Weekly Cycle.

-**MIPXc3: Parameter Proposal Process**
+**MIP46c3: Parameter Proposal Process**

 Details the governance process for parameter proposals created by recognized Parameter Proposal Groups.